toddrjones/website/content/research.markdown

 ## WORKS IN PROGRESS

-"Social Substitution?: Time Use Responses to Increased Time Alone" (with [Benjamin Cowan](https://people.ses.wsu.edu/cowan/)).
+"Social Substitution?: Time Use Responses to Increased Workplace Isolation" (with [Benjamin Cowan](https://people.ses.wsu.edu/cowan/)).

 "Conferences and Coauthors" (with [Ezra Karger](https://ezrakarger.com/)).